bigscience-workshop/promptsource/API_DOCUMENTATION.md

 PromptSource implements 4 classes to store, manipulate and use prompts and their metadata: `Template`, `Metadata`, `DatasetTemplates` and `TemplateCollection`.
 All of them are implemented in [`templates.py`](promptsource/templates.py)

 ## Class `Template` and `Metadata`
-`Template` a class that wraps a prompt, its associated metadata and implements the helper functions to use the prompt.
+`Template` is a class that wraps a prompt, its associated metadata, and implements the helper functions to use the prompt.

 Instances of `Template` have the following main methods that will come handy:
 * `apply(example, truncate=True, highlight_variables=False)`: Create a prompted example by applying the template to the given example